maram-startup/AlphaScout-AI/README.md

 ### Our Solution
 **alphaScout** solves this data accessibility gap by launching a self-correcting reasoning loop powered by the **Google Gemini API**.
 When a discovery target is initiated, the engine dynamically adapts its scraping parameters based on real-time feedback.

 By routing outbound traffic through the **Bright Data Web Unlocker** proxy framework, alphaScout seamlessly spoofs browser signatures and rotates residential IPs to bypass anti-bot perimeters silently.
-The extracted metrics are compiled into a strict JSON schema and pushed instantly to the client via **Server-Sent Events (SSE)**.
+The extracted metrics are compiled into a strict JSON schema and pushed instantly to the frontend using a reactive **Vite + Node.js (TypeScript)** pipeline via **Server-Sent Events (SSE)**.

 ---